-New Steering Committee members will be selected by CCIF’s current Chairman, existing CCIF Steering Committee members and CCIF director based on recommendations and applications that meet the criteria.
-Applicants will apply in writing, using the application form available from CCIF Website.
+New Steering Committee members will be selected by CCIF’s current Chair, existing CCIF Steering Committee members and AIA Canada Vice-president, Collision Programs based on recommendations and applications that meet the criteria.
+Applicants will apply using the online application form available on the CCIF Website.

-- One or two industry special advisor positions may be filled at the discretion of the CCIF Chairman and the Steering Committee.
+- One industry special advisor position may be filled at the discretion of the CCIF Chair and the Steering Committee.